SurajKumar-Git/HabitTracker/README.md

 npm start
 ```

-This should start the node server and Verify the it by navigating to your server address in
+This should start the node server and Verify it by navigating to your server address in
 your preferred browser.

 ```sh